dante831/Ising_RBM/README.md

 RBM learning for the Ising model.

-This code suite samples from the Ising model and produce spin configurations at different temperatures of the Ising model.
+This code suite samples from the Ising model and produce spin configurations at different temperatures and external field strengths of the Ising model.
 Then, it fits the Restricted Boltzmann machine (RBM) to the spin configurations.
 The conclusion is that the parameters of the RBM correponds directly to the temperature parameter of the Ising model.

 The IsingModel.py file is forked from [christianb93](https://github.com/christianb93/MachineLearning/blob/master/IsingModel.py), and the impementation of Restricted Boltzmann machine using Tensorflow is forked from